 Take a break at a cafe

-Check out the views from Chemin de la Corniche
+See the view from Chemin de la Corniche

-Thanks to its layout above and below the rocky outcropping of the Bock, Luxembourg City has some amazing views.
-If you like photography or just looking out over pretty scenery, the Chemin de la Corniche is a must visit in Luxembourg City.
+Thanks to its layout above and below the rocky outcropping of the Bock, the city has some amazing views.
+If you like photography or just looking out over pretty scenery, the Chemin de la Corniche is a must visit.
 From what’s been called the most beautiful balcony in Europe, you get a great view of the Grund from above as well as ancient city fortifications and bridges.
-It was one of my favorite places during my weekend in Luxembourg.

 Relax in Place Guillaume II

 Perhaps the most unique thing about Luxembourg is just how international it is.
 There are many places (countries like Albania and Ecuador come to mind) where finding something other than traditional cuisine takes some work.
-But that’s not the case in Luxembourg City.
+But that’s not the case here.

 Explore by bike